-1. Contact at least three vendors with a list of items needed.
+- Contact at least two vendors with a list of items needed.
 This contact may be made by email or by phone, but the vendors must respond in writing.
-If you do not know of three vendors, contact Purchasing Services who can research vendors for you.
+If you do not know of two vendors, contact Purchasing Services who can research vendors for you.
 At least one MBE or EDGE certified vendor should be included where possible.
-Purchasing Services can assist in identifying MBE and EDGE certified vendors.

-- 2. Request a quote in writing.
+Purchasing Services can assist in identifying MBE and EDGE certified vendors. - 2.
+Request a quote in writing.
 The written quote may be an email response.
 A screen shot of a vendor's pricing from its website is not acceptable vendors may give preferential pricing to CSU. - 3.
-Once three quotes are obtained, select the "lowest responsive vendor."
+Once two quotes are obtained, select the "lowest responsive vendor."
 The lowest responsive vendor is the one that will provide the requested goods at the lowest price.
 A vendor other than the lowest responsive vendor may be selected only when it is in the best interest of the University to do so, as determined by a Vice President, Senior Vice President, or the President. - 4.
-Upload all three quotes into MagnusMart when creating a Requisition.
+Upload all quotes into MagnusMart when creating a Requisition.
 The winning quote should be uploaded as an "external document" and will be sent to the vendor with the PO.
-The other two quotes should be uploaded as "internal documents" to demonstrate to Purchasing Services that a competitive selection process was followed.
+The other quote should be uploaded as "internal documents" to demonstrate to Purchasing Services that a competitive selection process was followed.
 If a vendor other than the lowest responsive vendor has been selected, upload the justification for the selection, signed by the appropriate Vice President, Senior Vice President, or the President, as an "internal document." - 5.
-If fewer than three quotes are obtained, upload the justification as an "internal document."
-The justification may be an existing contract or a statement that quotes were sought from three or more vendors, but fewer than three chose to provide a quote.
+If fewer than two quotes are obtained, upload the justification as an "internal document."
+The justification may be an existing contract or a statement that quotes were sought from two or more vendors, but fewer than two chose to provide a quote.

-Guidance on Obtaining a Quote for Services
+Guidance on Obtaining a Ouote for Services

-Any purchase of services valued between \$2,501 and \$49,999 must be done competitively by obtaining at least three quotes unless:
+Any purchase of services valued between \$10,000.01 and \$49,999 must be done competitively by obtaining at least two quotes unless:

-- The purchase is made using an existing contract [hyperlink to guidance on using an existing contract] - Fewer than three vendors responded to your request for quotes.
+- The purchase is made using an Existing Contract; or - Fewer than two vendors responded to your request for quotes.